-Congo-Kinshasa: Toxic Gas, Child Protection Top Priorities after DR Congo Volcano Eruption
+Congo-Kinshasa: Toxic Gas, Child Protection Top Priorities After DR Congo Volcano Eruption

 "Because of the fog we were unable to see the inside of the crater," the scientific director of the Goma Volcanology Observatory told AFP newswire.

-Thousands of residents of east Democratic Republic of Congo return to Goma, after the river of lava from the eruption of mount Nyiragongo volcano halts. pic.twitter.com/cUjhC1ZRSb— MwanzoTV (@MwanzoTv) May 23, 2021
+Thousands of residents of east Democratic Republic of Congo return to Goma, after the river of lava from the eruption of mount Nyiragongo volcano halts. pic.twitter.com/cUjhC1ZRSb

 According to Congolese officials, some 17 villages around Goma were affected by the eruption.